-Welcome to the last monthly Italy Blogging Roundtable of 2016 (thank goodness…let’s turn the page on this year)!
-The theme this month is “Home”, so take a look at posts by Georgette Jupe, Kate Bailward, Jessica Spiegel, Melanie Renzulli, Alexandra Korey, Gloria, Laura Thayer, and Michele Fabio.
+Welcome this month’s edition of the Italy Blogging Roundtable on the theme of “friendship”!
+Take a look at posts by Georgette Jupe, Jessica Spiegel, Melanie Renzulli, Alexandra Korey, Gloria, Laura Thayer, and Michele Fabio.
 (If you missed the previous months, take a look here.)
-Welcome back to our holiday table…come pull up a chair and join in on the conversation!
+Welcome back to our table…come pull up a chair and join in on the conversation.

 Read the posts, leave comments, share them with your friends – and tune in next month for another Italy Blogging Roundtable topic!